chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 determine where smart pointers are required when defining these recursive types.
 Rustlr always uses its [LBox][2] custom smartpointer to also include line/column information.
 Notice that the variant `enum::cons` has only the second component in an LBox.

+#### **[LC][lc]** Instead of LBox

+LBoxes are always created for the AST of recursive structures.
+However, there are situations when a smart pointer is not required, or redundant.
+In these cases, [LC] is preferred, which includes the lexical position and unique `uid` in an exposed tuple, can be stack-allocated, and can be pattern-matched against its contents.
+Like LBox, `LC<T>` implements `Deref<T>` and `DerefMut<T>` to carry the extra information as non-intrusively as possible.
+For example, the automatic AST generator will create vector types of the form `Vec<LC<..>>` since Vec is already allocated on the heap.

-One can, for the sake of recording position information, always create an LBox regardless of reachability by giving the component a "boxed label".
+One can also, for the sake of recording position information, specifically create a LC enclosure by giving a grammar symbol a "boxed label".
 That is,
 ```
   ExprList:cons --> Expr:[car] SEMICOLON ExprList:cdr
 ```
-will generate a variant that also has its first component in an LBox.
+will generate a variant that has its first component in an LC.
 The 'cdr' is already an LBox as required for recursion (writing `[cdr]` will have no additional effect).

 It is also possible to give a symbol an empty box label, which may be